 But, for many of us, more work leads to more stress and a lower quality of life.
 Without time to unwind, take care of your home, spend time with loved ones, enjoy our hobbies, connect with friends, and generally live a more balanced life.
 Stress is the #1 cause of health problems – mentally and physically.
 And there are few things that stress us out on a consistent basis like work does, especially when it takes away from all of the other things that life has to offer.

 American Workers are the Outliers

 And if all of this data tells anything, it’s that we are the outliers, not the norm.
 Why are we the outliers?

 - The decline of the union has led to less paid time off and other leave benefits.
 The U.S. has the 3rd lowest trade union participation rate of OECD countries on record, at just 9.9% of the workforce, and that rate has been declining for decades.

 - Cultural value of money over everything else.
 We love money, we want more of it, and we think money can buy happiness.
 And the more we work, the more we get paid.
 Or, so the theory goes.

 - It’s been drilled in our heads that we are lazy compared to emerging market counterpart workers in India, Mexico, China, and other parts of Asia.
 Who isn’t?
 And what is our mental image of the work environments in those locales?
 To validate those fears, our jobs are being outsourced to the cheap labor in those countries.
-In reality, the U.S. trails only Norway and Luxembourg (2 tiny countries) productivity per person.
+In reality, the U.S. trails only a handful of countries in productivity per person.